 How can I prepare for the exam?

 Depending on how much your class has covered, you should begin self-studying.
 Besides your textbook, there are multiple prep books and websites available.
 If you are enrolled in an AP course, you can use AP Classroom to access exam practice questions for each unit.
-Additionally, the College Board will be hosting online AP review sessions starting March 25.
+Additionally, the College Board is hosting online AP review sessions led by AP teachers around the country.
 Information for specific sessions can be found here.

 Will colleges still accept AP credits?